darthneel/memory-game/README.md

 ###Getting Started

 Install the correct Node version if you do not already have it
-- `nvm ls` will list installed Node version
+- `nvm ls` will list installed Node versions
 - `nvm install` will install the preferred Node version in the `.nvmrc`

 Switch to the correct Node version
 - `nvm use`

-Now that we are in correct Node version, lets install our node modules
+Now that we using the correct Node version, lets install our Node modules
 - `npm i`

 Lastly, lets kick up a server on `http://localhost:3000/` with the game
 - `npm start`
 - A browser window should open automatically but if it doesnt, proceed to `http://localhost:3000/`

-####Notes
+###Notes

 The core of the game logic can be found in the `cards` reducer and the root saga
  - `src/js/reducers/card.js`